TheCalculatorsHub

 How I ordered 15 branded caps without a single size return

-In February 2026, I was ordering branded embroidered caps as a merchandise giveaway for a small launch event.
+I was ordering branded embroidered caps as a merchandise giveaway for a small launch event a couple of years back.
 I had head circumference measurements for 15 people in centimetres, and the supplier's size chart listed sizes in US hat size (6¾, 7, 7¼, etc.) as well as EU centimetre sizes.
 Manually converting all 15 measurements was error-prone, especially around the half-size boundaries.

 I put each measurement through this calculator.
 The results ranged from size 6⅞ to 7⅜ across the group, with most clustering at 7 and 7¼.
 The ASTM D6661 standard for headwear sizing defines the US hat size as head circumference in inches divided by pi, rounded to the nearest eighth.
 The calculator applied that formula to each measurement.
 All 15 caps arrived and fit correctly on the first order, with no exchanges requested.
 The event went smoothly and the caps became a recurring merchandise item.